input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 ```

-## Interact with the Mithril Aggregator by using the Mithril Client
+## Interact with the Mithril aggregator by using the Mithril client

 ### Step 1: Prepare some useful variables